AmitP88/Final-Portfolio/src/pages/index.md

             code for the live site version, please visit https://github.com/middlestate/CellarDoor .
 Linked below is the
             Netlify/Gatsby rebuild and is expected to launch soon.
-In the meantime, I am continuing to make improvements to the optimization and other areas of the site.
+In the meantime, I am continuing to make improvements to the performance of the site, as well as other areas.
           image: /img/cellardoor.png
           repo_link: >-
             https://github.com/middlestate/Cellar-Door-netlify-gatsby/tree/the-doors